Air of Authority - A History of RAF Organisation

 This formed at 14 Randolph Crescent, Edinburgh on 1 April 1918 in No 5 Area, which was redesignated North-Western Area on 8 May 1918.
 On 1 July it absorbed No 21 Group and on 8 August it became No 20 (Training) Group.
 It disbanded into No 17 Group on 1 October 1919.

 It reformed at Buntingsdale Hall, Market Drayton on 30 November 1939 as No 20 (Training) Group in Training Command.
 It initially controlled Nos 3, 6, 8, 9and 10 Schools of Technical Training and Nos 3-7 Recruits Receiving Centres.
 When Training Command was split into Flying Training and Technical Training Command on 27 May 1940, No 20 Group was transferred to the latter.
-It was absorbed into No 22 Group on 1 August 1943.
+It was disbanded on 1 August 1943 with all of its Unit, except RAF Blackpool, being absorbed into No 22 Group .

 Air Officers Commanding